Attendance & Absence

 All children should be at school and on time each day the school is open, unless the reason for the absence is unavoidable.
 If we are to maintain the continuity of education for all of our pupils and maximize their potential, we must ensure that absenteeism is kept to a minimum.

 Sometimes children are reluctant to attend school.
 Any problems that arise with attendance are best resolved between the school, the parents and the child.
 If a child is reluctant to attend, it is never better to cover up their absence or to give in to pressure to excuse them from attending.
 This gives the impression that attendance does not matter and may make things worse.
 It is also important to fully understand why a child is not attending so that any problems can be addressed and resolved.

-Should a parent or carer be concerned about the attendance of their child they should in the first instance discuss the issues with us in line with our attendance policy.
-(This can be accessed on the school website or a copy requested from the School Office.)
+Should a parent or carer be concerned about the attendance of their child then they should, in the first instance, discuss the issues with the Class Teacher, Headteacher or school office staff.

 Requesting a leave of absence in term time

 Amendments to the Education (Pupil Registration) (England) Regulations 2006 which came into effect on the 1 September 2013, now make it clear that head teachers should only grant a leave of absence during term time if there are exceptional circumstances to justify this.